 Flowers for Jewish Funerals

 Funeral flowers are not appropriate for Jewish funerals.
-If you would like to give a memorial gift, a more appropriate options could be a charitable gift, fruit basket or Kosher food basket.
+If you would like to give a memorial gift, more appropriate options could be a charitable gift, fruit basket or Kosher food basket.

 Flowers for Buddhist Funerals